 As the trigger connector is used as an input, you can decide whether the input is 50 Ohm terminated or not.
-If you enable the termination, please make sure, that your trigger source is capable to deliver the desired current.
+If you enable the termination, please make sure, that your trigger source is capable to deliver the needed current.
+Please check carefully whether the source is able to fullfill the trigger input specification given in the technical data section.
 If termination is disabled, the input is at high impedance.

-Register Value Direction Description SPC_TRIGGER50OHM 40110 r/w Sets the 50 Ohm termination, if the trigger connector is used as an input for external trigger signals.
+Register Value Direction Description SPC_TRIGGER50OHM 40110 r/w A $n$ 1" sets the 50 Ohm termination, if the trigger connector is used as an input for external trigger signals.
+A $n$ 0" sets the 1 MOhm termination